 Sprint Training: What and How?

 There are many different approaches to introducing sprints into your routine.
 In fact, research has shown that completing 3 workouts per week for even just two weeks will result in improved performance.
 In this case, the workouts consisted of 4-7 rounds of 30 second “all out” sprints with 4 minutes of rest in-between.
-However, it has also been found throughout the duration of a full training program, no more than 20% of total training volume should be made up of high-intensity work as this may increase propensity of injury as well as create levels of bodily stress that are too difficult to recover from when total mileage is very high.
+However, it has also been found throughout the duration of a full training program, no more than 20% of total training volume should be made up of high-intensity work.
+This may increase propensity of injury as well as create levels of bodily stress that are too difficult to recover from when total mileage is very high.
 As with all good endurance training plans, finding the right balance between volume and intensity is highly individualized.

 In general, we recommend that beginner athletes (those who have been running or cycling for less than 1 year) start with a higher-intensity workout once per week.
 More seasoned athletes can do two, while being careful to plan other hard workouts far enough away from hard efforts to allow the body to recover.
 For example: